About McLaren Construction

 McClaren Construction was adversely affected by the abrupt signal loss and the offices were now in a mobile blackspot.
 Employees and visitors across all 3 floors of the building complained of no service on mobile phones, dropped and missed calls and poor audio quality.
 As McClaren was now located further away from the nearest cellular tower, the thick external concrete walls were blocking what little external mobile signal there was.

-Having had first-hand experience of OFCOM licence-exempt Cel-Fi solutions through successful deployments at other project sites, the McLaren IT team contacted Frequency to enquire about a solution to improve the mobile coverage in their office despite the recent changes to the mobile networks.
+Having had first-hand experience of OFCOM licence-exempt Cel-Fi solutions through successful deployments at other project sites, the McLaren IT team contacted Frequency Telecom to enquire about a solution to improve the mobile coverage in their office despite the recent changes to the mobile networks.

 Based on the urgency of the situation, Frequency was instructed to carry out a site survey after the requirements of the deployment were discussed.
 The site survey would examine all the external and internal factors of the building and determine whether a Cel-Fi solution would be able to resolve their HQ mobile coverage dilemma.
 The survey confirmed that there was little to no signal inside the building.
 Crucially, it identified that there was enough mobile signal for all networks on the roof and confirmed that a Cel-Fi solution with high gain antennas would be successful in resolving the mobile signal issues.